SylvieRussias/MealTuner/README.md

-# Introduction
+# About

-It's a mobile app to help creating and balancing recipes.
+MealTuner a mobile app to help creating and balancing recipes.

 # Development